|

 If you're proofreading final designed page proofs, there's more to look out for than the odd typo or double space.
 Professional proofreaders identify and find solutions to a range of layout problems too.

-I've proofread over 500 books for the mainstream publishing industry.
-The checklist below is based on the house guidelines provided by the publishers I've worked for.
 The titles I've proofread include social science textbooks, handbooks and monographs, and works of fiction and narrative non-fiction.
 And while the subject matter has varied, the requirements for checking final page proofs hasn't.
 Note my use of the term 'final designed page proofs'.
 This checklist is not for those doing a final quality-control check in a Word document.
 Rather, we're dealing with a typeset PDF or hardcopy of the book as it will appear when printed or published online.
 For that reason, the proofreader is tasked with ensuring that the appearance of the book is consistent and correct according to client preference.
 This PDF provides a summary of the required checks.
-Click on the image to download your free copy.
+To get a free copy, sign up to The Editorial Letter, monthly news about fiction editing and editorial business growth.
+About Louise Harnby

 Louise Harnby is a line editor, copyeditor and proofreader who specializes in working with crime, mystery, suspense and thriller writers.